 - Kingdom: It is the highest category of the taxonomic hierarchy.
 This classification is based on observable features known as Taxon.

 Classification and identification are required for the complete and proper study of organisms.
-For this, the biologists, researchers, and scientists require laboratory and field study.
+For this, biologists, researchers, and scientists require laboratory and field study.
 As per the living world class 11 notes, some common taxonomical aids are herbarium, museum, botanical garden, botanical garden, and zoological park.

 Given below are some important questions on ‘The Living World’ chapter to brush up your understanding and practice for the exam.